 "Coal is usually thought of as something bulky and dirty, but the processing techniques we've developed can transform it into high-purity materials just a couple of atoms thick," said Qing Cao, a U. of I. materials science & engineering professor and a co-lead of the collaboration.
-"Their unique atomic structures and properties are ideal for making some of the smallest possible electronics with performance superior to state-of-the-art."
+"Their unique atomic structures and properties are ideal for making some of the smallest possible electronics with performance superior to state-of-the art."

 A process developed by the NETL first converts coal char into nanoscale carbon disks called "carbon dots" that the U. of I. research group demonstrated can be connected to form atomically thin membranes for applications in both two-dimensional transistors and memristors, technologies that will be critical to constructing more advanced electronics.
-These results are reported in the journal Communications Engineering.